globalw/smina/README.md

 Eclipse IDE for C/C++ Developers Version: 2019-12 (4.14.0)
 Eclipse IDE for C/C++ Developers Version: Oxygen.3a Release (4.7.3a)

-It has been setup such that you can import the project as an existing project to workspace:
+The project has been setup such that you can import it as an existing project to workspace:

 ![Image of Import](../assets/import.png?raw=true)

-other versions of eclipse might also work fine.
+Other versions of eclipse might also work fine.

 Everybody who is a commandline enthusiast can treat the project as a makefile-project as usual.

 ## Performance

 Utilizing the gnm optimizer can enable researchers to calculate faster and better results of their respective protein-ligand docking problem on very few resources.
-That is based on the popular autodock vina/smina docking software.
+That is if you are used to work with the popular autodock vina/smina docking software.

 A comparison of computational speed and accuracy is exhibitable in the following: